namteckor/subnet-scanner/README.md

 # subnet-scanner
 Bash script to automate initial host discovery and port scanning using a combination of fping, nping, nmap and rustscan (goscan as an option).
-fping, nmap, nping, rustscan and goscan must be installed as pre-requisites to use subnet-scanner.
+fping, nmap, nping, rustscan and goscan (if used) must be installed as pre-requisites to use subnet-scanner.

 The .txt and .oG (nmap grepable output) files added to the repo are examples of results with subnet-scanner ran against a Metasploitable 2 VM (192.168.0.100) blocking ICMP and a VulnHub's Kioptrix VM (192.168.0.121) allowing ICMP.
 The goscan.txt example was ran against HTB Chatterbox.